EricMingChen/EricMingChen.github.io/index.md

 ---
 layout: homepage
 ---
 Hi! 😃 I’m Ming, a PhD student at the School of Education, University of Bristol.
-I hold an MA in Digital Technologies, Communication, and Education from the Manchester Institute of Education, The University of Manchester.

 My University Homepage is [https://research-information.bris.ac.uk/en/persons/ming-chen](https://research-information.bris.ac.uk/en/persons/ming-chen)

-My PhD study, funded by a full scholarship, is about **investigating the impact of virtual reality digital content creation on learner engagement and vocabulary development in an EFL Setting**.
+My PhD study is about **investigating the impact of virtual reality digital content creation on learner engagement and vocabulary development in an EFL Setting**.
 My general research interests lie in
 - learning with emerging technologies (VR and AI)
 - technology-enhanced language learning
 - innovative pedagogical designs